nerdyspook/Kal-UI-Component-Library/README.md

 A dialog is a window overlaid on either the primary window or another dialog window.
 Content behind a modal dialog is inert, meaning that users cannot interact with it.

-You can check out the various types of list [here](https://kal-ui.netlify.app/components/modal/modal.html)
+You can check out the simple modal [here](https://kal-ui.netlify.app/components/modal/modal.html)

 -   Simple modal